-Simply fill out our online form for Sunday School Registration.
+In the fall, we will post a simple online form for Sunday School Registration–watch out for announcements in late August/early September!
 Parents are asked to register their children each year, using a single form for all children in a family so that we can keep all information as up to date as possible.

 Helping our children learn and grow in faith